h1meji/fusion-plus/README.md

 The goal of the original *Fusion* project was to provide a solid foundation for developers to build upon, and *Fusion+* continues this mission by offering an updated version with additional features and optimizations.
 By making this project open-source, I hope to provide a valuable resource for developers seeking to learn more about cheat development and improve their skills.
 I also welcome contributions from the community to help make *Fusion+* even better.

 ## Project Status
 *Fusion+* is currently in active development, with new features and optimizations being added regularly.
-I want to to provide a high-quality cheat that is both reliable and easy to use.
+I want to to provide a cheat that is both reliable and easy to use.
 If you encounter any issues or have suggestions for improvements, please let me know by opening an issue on the GitHub repository.
+I will do my best to address any problems and implement new features based on community feedback.

 ### Planned Features
 - More HUD elements (fps, ping, keybind list, etc.)